zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 }
 ```

-Note that using this function (rather than calling `OptDepthSpherExpMedium` twice and subtracting the results) is beneficial not only for performance but also for correctness: it avoids numerical instability near the horizon where rays directions are prone to alternating between the two hemispheres, which could cause subtraction to result in negative optical depth values.
-For performance, it may be also worth considering a special case is when the point \\(\bm{y}\\) is considered to be outside the atmosphere (if `exp(Z - zY) < EPS`, for instance).
+Note that using this function (rather than calling `OptDepthSpherExpMedium` twice and subtracting the results) is beneficial not only for performance but also for correctness: it avoids numerical instability near the horizon where ray directions are prone to alternate between the two hemispheres, which could cause subtraction to result in negative optical depth values.
+For performance (and numerical stability) reasons, it may be also worth making a special case for when the point \\(\bm{y}\\) is far enough to be considered outside the atmosphere (if `exp(Z - zY) < EPS`, for instance).
 In that case, `chY = 0` is an adequate approximation.

 #### Sampling Exponential Media in Spherical Coordinates

 One does not simply sample the Chapman function.
 There doesn't appear to be a way to invert the integral formulation (Equation 40), and attempts at solving numerical approximations for distance seem futile.
-Of course, we still have the option of looking for a numerical fit for the tabulated inverse...
+Of course, we still have the option of looking for a numerical fit for the tabulated inverse, or using a look-up table directly...
 But we are not going to do that.
 And here's why.

 In order to sample participating media, we must be able to solve the optical depth equation for distance.
 If you only have a single analytically-defined volume, sampling it is (usually) trivial.
 However, once you have several heterogeneous overlapping volumes, you start running into issues.
 While optical depth is additive, the sampled distance is not.
 So, what do we do?

  If we can't solve the equation analytically, we can solve it numerically, using the [Newton–Raphson method](https://en.wikipedia.org/wiki/Newton%27s_method).
-Recall that it requires being able to make an initial guess, evaluate the function, and take its derivative.
+Recall that this method requires being able to make an initial guess, evaluate the function, and take its derivative.
 Our function is the total optical depth.
 We can make an initial guess by assuming that the combined medium is homogeneous (or, under certain assumptions, rect-exponential).
-And since we know that the derivative of optical depth is just the attenuation coefficient \\(\mu_t\\) (Equation 17), so we have all the pieces we need.
+And since we know that the derivative of optical depth is just the attenuation coefficient \\(\mu_t\\) (see Equation 17), so we have all the pieces we need.

 This method is very general and works for arbitrary [continuous density distributions](http://lib-www.lanl.gov/la-pubs/00367066.pdf).